 Or, try testing the content at the end of your quiz.
 Do you capture more emails if you make the email address optional or required?
 Does including a discount at the end lead to more revenue?
 What about the amount of the discount?

 As long as your quiz tech provides testing capabilities, you can take steps to discover these answers for yourself.

 10) Make sure you can attribute revenue to your quizzes.

 Finally, to round out your product recommendation quiz strategy, make sure you have the data you need to report on the returns earned from quizzes.

-For instance, Digioh's quiz builder can pass data to Google Analytics, allowing businesses to attribute revenue to quiz completions.
+For instance, Digioh's quiz builder can pass data to Google Analytics and other business intelligence platforms, allowing Shopify merchants to attribute revenue to quiz completions.
 This can help identify opportunities to improve or expand your quiz efforts.

 After all, conversions are great, but the real goal is revenue.
 When you have the right data, you can make informed decisions about tweaking paid advertising campaigns for quizzes, creating additional product finder quizzes for your other store categories, or making other changes to your quiz strategy.

 Ready to Add a Quiz to Your Shopify Store?